 Benefits of LinkedIn for lead generation in B2B marketing

-1. Highly specific audiences
+1. Access to highly specific audiences

-2. Access to decision-makers
+2. Reaching industry decision-makers

-By placing a greater focus on your lead generation efforts on LinkedIn, you can increase your business’ visibility amongst high-value leads.
-After all, the platform’s vast audience features over 180 million senior-level influencers, affording it twice as much buying power in comparison to the average web audience.
+LinkedIn boasts an extensive professional user database.
+In fact, four out of every five LinkedIn users possess the power to make business decisions.
+That’s why lead generation efforts on LinkedIn can increase your odds of capturing high-value leads.
+After all, the platform’s vast audience features over 180 million senior-level influencers, with twice as much buying power as opposed to the average web audience.

 3. Effective content marketing tool

 B2B buyers constantly search for content online before making purchases, which moves them forward in their customer journey.
-This is why there are nine billion content impressions in LinkedIn feeds every month.
+This is why there are nine billion content impressions in LinkedIn feeds every week.

 4. Yield greater results